mgalgs/top-o-the-mornin-mode/README.md

 ---

 `top-o-the-mornin` is a modern top-like interface for Emacs.
-It provides CPU and load monitoring as well as basic task management.
+It provides CPU and load monitoring as well as (TODO) basic task management.

 ### Installation